How the Automated Levy Program Works

 As the name implies, the ALP is entirely automated.
 Instead of an agent looking at the numbers and pulling the strings, there is simply an IT person who pushes buttons and runs algorithms.
 In fact, there is not even a provision for a Collection Due Process hearing in automated levy matters.

-So, to successfully challenge the automated levy amount, an attorney needs to have an intimate knowledge of how the IRS works and also be very aggressive.
+So, to successfully challenge the automated levy amount, a tax attorney needs to have an intimate knowledge of how the IRS works and also be very aggressive.
 It is not easy to move the levy out of the FPLP realm.
 Once that happens, an attorney can usually either get a hearing to consider a hardship exemption or arrange for an alternate payment plan, such as an installment agreement or an offer in compromise.